Joshuaingram/joshuaingram.github.io/_pages/about.md

 Updates
 ======

+* April 2024 - I have been selected as a receipient of the [2024 National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org/about/about-grfp/).
 * August 2023 - I taught my first course, IDC 5100: Introduction to Data Science Bootcamp, at New College of Florida.
 * December 2022 - I have been selected as a recipient of the [Quad Fellowship](https://www.quadfellowship.org/quad-fellows) by Schmidt Futures.
 See The White House press release [here](https://www.whitehouse.gov/briefing-room/statements-releases/2022/12/09/statement-by-national-security-advisor-jake-sullivan-congratulating-inaugural-quad-fellows/).